tribixbite/awesome/README.md

 *   [paljs/gatsby-admin-template](https://github.com/paljs/gatsby-admin-template) - Free admin dashboard template based on Gatsby with @paljs/ui component package
 *   [creativetimofficial/nextjs-argon-dashboard](https://github.com/creativetimofficial/nextjs-argon-dashboard) - NextJS version of Argon Dashboard React
 *   [lafeber/world-flags-sprite](https://github.com/lafeber/world-flags-sprite) - A sprite of all the worlds' flags.

-## C

-*   [Jason-MIsun/BlackBox](https://github.com/Jason-MIsun/BlackBox) - BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
-BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
-*   [Rukongai/CatDjinni](https://github.com/Rukongai/CatDjinni) - Cat Genie AI exploit research
-*   [hassananayi/nfc-srix-programmer](https://github.com/hassananayi/nfc-srix-programmer) - An CLI NFC application for reading, writing, analyzing, NFC ST SRI512 and SRIX4K tags.
-*   [ToyKeeper/anduril](https://github.com/ToyKeeper/anduril) - Anduril 2 Flashlight Firmware and FSM UI Toolkit
-*   [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device
-*   [starryalley/Anduril2](https://github.com/starryalley/Anduril2) - my Anduril2 fork that provides much more features
-*   [libvips/libvips](https://github.com/libvips/libvips) - A fast image processing library with low memory needs.
-*   [libusb/hidapi](https://github.com/libusb/hidapi) - A Simple cross-platform library for communicating with HID devices
-*   [security-geeks/oclHashcat](https://github.com/security-geeks/oclHashcat) - World's fastest and most advanced GPGPU-based password recovery utility
-*   [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
-*   [lvaccaro/truecrack](https://github.com/lvaccaro/truecrack) - TrueCrack is a brute-force password cracker for TrueCrypt (Copyrigth) volumes.
-It works on Linux and it is optimized for Nvidia Cuda technology.
-*   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
-You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
-*   [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
-Give your Flipper the power and freedom it is really craving.
-Let it show you its true form.
-Dont delay, switch to the one and only true Master today!
-*   [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware
-*   [mcf-rocks/solanity](https://github.com/mcf-rocks/solanity) - Solanity - Solana GPU Address Grinder
-*   [avaneev/prvhash](https://github.com/avaneev/prvhash) - PRVHASH - Pseudo-Random-Value Hash.
-Hash functions, PRNG with unlimited period, randomness extractor, and a glimpse into abyss. (inline C/C++) (Codename Gradilac/Градилак)
-*   [RoganDawes/LOGITacker](https://github.com/RoganDawes/LOGITacker) - Enumerate and test Logitech wireless input devices for vulnerabilities with a nRF52840 radio dongle.
-*   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition
-*   [arendst/Tasmota](https://github.com/arendst/Tasmota) - Alternative firmware for ESP8266 and ESP32 based devices with easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX.
-Full documentation at

 ## SCSS